Assault with Intent to Commit Rape – Penal Code 220(b) PC

 What Could Realistically Happen to Someone Charged with This a Sex Crime?

-A burglary charge in conjunction with assault with intent to commit rate, Penal Code Section 220, triggers a lifetime potential punishment.
+A burglary charge in conjunction with assault with intent to commit rate, Penal Code Section 220, triggers a potential lifetime punishment.
 Meaning, if somebody gets convicted of this charge, they can spend the rest of their life in prison.

 The policy behind this harsh punishment seems to be people breaking into another person's house with the intent to violate them in such a way that it rises to the level of rape.